avaneeshd/ReactVideoPlaylist/README.md

 ### How to Run
 This application uses Gulp to create a build and start the local server.
-!
-Please make sure you have gulp installed globally Just run gulp command in the applications root folder to start the server
+[!Please make sure you have gulp and babel installed globally].
+Just run gulp command in the applications root folder to start the server.

 ```shell
 $ gulp
 ```
-then your server should start at [http://localhost:3000](http://localhost:3000) open this url in your browser to run the applicaiton.
+then your server should start at [http://localhost:3000](http://localhost:3000) open this url in your browser to run the application.

 ### How to test
 Runs simple mocha tests to check the youtube API and playlist store